Charnos Killer Figure Hourglass Control Tights are not the best fit…

 Ironically the makers of real shapewear, including ironically Charnos Lingerie the one time sister of Charnos hosiery, could have told us this would happen.
 Actual shapewear is far stiffer and often includes stiffeners.
 Historically bone or metal stiffeners were used, now more likely to be plastic.
 The boning was there not control the body but to control the elastic controlling the body.

-If you need/want clothing to shape your figure into an hourglass shape you need to buy proper shapewear, it will cost a lot more money initially but long term it will be better value as it will work, and it will last years.
+If you need/want clothing to shape your figure into an hourglass shape you need to buy proper shapewear, it will cost a lot more money initially but long term it has better value as it will work, and it will last years.
 The concept behind these tights is flawed, firstly they don’t work, and secondly, a ladder in the leg means the hourglass shapewear attached ends up in the bin.

 So a fail from Charnos?
 Well, unfortunately, yes, these are good sheer tights with even colour and a beautiful finish, but the shaping only works if you have good posture and stay standing up.